2011 Atlantic hurricane season: Hurricane Irene

 A tropical wave developed into Tropical Storm Irene about 190 mi east of the Lesser Antilles early on August 21.
 The storm made landfall in Saint Croix as a strong tropical storm later that day.
 Early on August 21, the storm struck Puerto Rico.
 While crossing the island, Irene strengthened into a Category 1 hurricane.
 The storm moved parallel to the coast of Hispaniola, continuing to slowly intensify in the process.
 Shortly before making four landfalls in the Bahamas, Irene peaked as a 120 mph Category 3 hurricane.
 Thereafter, the storm slowly weakened as it struck the Bahamas and then curved northward after passing east of Grand Bahama.
 Irene was downgraded to a Category 1 hurricane before making landfall near Cape Lookout, North Carolina, on August 27.
 Early on the following day, the storm re-emerged into the Atlantic from southeastern Virginia.
 Although the cyclone remained a hurricane over water, it weakened to a strong tropical storm while making landfall at Little Egg Inlet in New Jersey on August 28.
 A few hours later, Irene struck Brooklyn, New York City, while slightly weaker.
 Early on August 29, Irene became extratropical near the New Hampshire-Vermont state line, before being absorbed by a frontal system over Labrador on August 30.

 In Puerto Rico, heavy rainfall caused several rivers burst their banks, damaging roads and crops, particularly in Maunabo and Yabucoa.
-One death occurred after a woman attempted to drive across a bridge over a rain-swollen river, but her car was swept away.
+One death occurred on the island.
 Strong winds toppled many trees and utility poles, leaving over 1 million people without electricity.
 Overall, damage in Puerto Rico totaled approximately $500 million.
 In Dominican Republic, flooding displaced more than 37,700 people and left at least 88 communities isolated.
 A total of 2,292 homes were damaged, 16 of which were rendered beyond repair.
 Throughout the country, there were five deaths and about $30 million in damage.
 In Haiti, brisk winds in the Port-au-Prince area blew down many refuge tents home to victims from the major 2010 earthquake.
 Two people were killed after being caught in rain-swollen rivers.
 In the Bahamas, strong winds damaged at least 40 homes on Mayaguana, while dozens of homes on Acklins were destroyed.
 On Cat Island, the storm caused "millions of dollars" in structural damage and left many people homeless.
 Damage throughout the Bahamas reached about $40 million.